tingletech/snac-related-widget/README.md

 # SNAC Widget

 ## Use Case
 This repository has front end code for the related items widget.

-## Current State
-Under development, it does not do anything yet.
+The widget can be run as a user script.

 ## User Script